 Bringing empty homes back to life

 Across the UK, over 260,000 homes have been left empty for more than six months¹.
-Meanwhile, families face housing shortages and communities are left with streets in decline.
-Cornerstone Homes exists to change that.
+Meanwhile, families face housing shortages and owners experience growing financial pressure from council tax premiums and ongoing costs.
+Cornerstone Homes offers practical pathways to bring homes back into use.

 Our Mission.

-At Cornerstone Homes, we believe no home should stay empty while families are without housing.
-We’re building the UK’s largest national register of long-term empty homes, powered by community reports and local knowledge.
+At Cornerstone Homes, we believe no home should remain empty amid the worst housing crisis in a generation.
+We’re building the UK’s largest national register of long-term empty homes, powered by community insight and local knowledge.

 Every property reported helps us to: